Dishwashing liquid

-Dishwashing liquid (washing-up liquid or fairy liquid in British English), also known as dishwashing soap, dish detergent, or dish soap, is a type of detergent used in dishwashing.
-It is usually a highly-foamy mixture of surfactants with low skin irritation that consumers primarily use for washing glasses, plates, cutlery, and cooking utensils.
-In addition to its primary use, dishwashing liquid is also used for various informal applications, like creating bubbles, clothes washing, and cleaning off wildlife affected by oil spills.
-Dishwashing detergent for dishwashers is also available in various other forms such as cartridges, gels, packs, powder, and tablets.
+Dishwashing liquid (washing-up liquid in British English), also known as dishwashing soap, dish detergent, or dish soap, is a type of detergent used in dishwashing.
+It is usually a foamy mixture of surfactants with low skin irritation that consumers use primarily for washing glasses, plates, cutlery, and cooking utensils.
+Dishwashing liquid can be used for other purposes, like creating bubbles, washing clothes, and cleaning wildlife affected by oil spills.
+Detergent for dishwashers is also available in non-liquid forms, such as cartridges, gels, packs, powder, and tablets.

-Dishwashing liquid has been in use for a long time in various compositions and under different usage conditions.
+Dishwashing liquid has been in use for a long time in various compositions and under different conditions.
 Most modern dishwashing liquids function best with hot water.
-However, there are some special dishwashing liquids designed to work well with cold water or seawater.
+However, there are dishwashing products designed to work well with cold water or seawater.